junxit/us-congress-bills-117/metadata.md

 - 2021-03-23 — Introduced in Senate
 - 2021-03-23 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2021-03-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 33.
+- 2021-03-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by petition pursuant to 5 U.S.C.
+802(c).
+- 2021-03-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by petition pursuant to 5 U.S.C.
+802(c).